 Medicaid rules can feel like a moving target.
 Just when you think you have everything figured out, a new policy or coding requirement pops up.
 Staying on top of these changes is one of the most important parts of running a successful home care agency.
 It’s the key to avoiding denied claims and ensuring you get paid for the essential services you provide.
 Here are a few straightforward ways to stay informed and keep your billing process on track.

-Following CMS and State Guidelines
+Keep Up with CMS and State Guidelines

 Think of Medicaid as having two sets of rules: the big federal ones and your specific state ones.
 You have to follow both.
 The Centers for Medicare & Medicaid Services (CMS) sets the national standards, but each state runs its own program, often with unique requirements.
 Make it a habit to regularly check your state’s Medicaid website and the official CMS website for updates.
 Always keep your paperwork in order so you’re prepared to show regulators that your bills accurately match the care your team delivered.
 This simple habit protects your agency and makes sure you’re always in compliance.

-Watching for Program Updates
+Monitor Critical Program Updates

 Legislative changes and program updates can directly impact how you bill and what you get paid.
 The best way to handle this is to be proactive.
 Sign up for email newsletters from your state’s Medicaid agency—they are your most direct source of information.
 You can also follow reliable home care industry news sources to hear about bigger trends and changes.
 Keeping up with these updates helps you adjust your billing processes quickly, which reduces the risk of non-compliance and the penalties that can come with it.
 It’s a small time investment that saves you major headaches later.